-The GWU Public Health Lab will process your test and provide test results within 24 – 48 hours.
+The GW Public Health Lab will process your test and provide test results within 24 – 48 hours.

-All test results will be made available through PointNClick.
-Each individual will receive a prompt via email or text to log into the PointNClick portal to receive their test results.
+All test results will be made available through My CHC Portal.
+Each individual will receive a prompt via email or text to log into the My CHC Portal to receive their test results.
 Individuals with a positive test result will also receive outreach from the Campus COVID Support Team (CCST) to discuss the next steps.

 If you test negative for COVID-19 by a viral PCR test, it means that the virus that causes COVID-19 was not found in your sample.